MattThommes/flickr_api/README.md

-flickr_api
+Tumblr API scripts
 ==========

-Working with the Flickr API.
+Working with the Tumblr API.

+## Installation